Economic impacts of climate change

 Atmospheric stagnation and air pollution

 Poor air quality can be incredibly damaging to human health.
 Harmful air pollutants accumulate most strongly in the near-surface environment under favorable meteorological conditions, including anticyclonic circulation and favorable wind directions.
 How might climate change affect these meteorological patterns?
-My first two papers examined the influence of climate warming on the occurrence of these favorable meteorological conditions near Beijing, China.
-My first paper used extreme event attribution techniques to show that warming to date had only a small influence on the occurrence of extreme air pollution in China's January 2013 "airpocalypse."
-My second paper showed that internal climate variability plays a significant role in projections of the anticyclonic circulation patterns that govern pollutant accumulation.
+Previous work examined the influence of climate warming on the occurrence of these favorable meteorological conditions near Beijing, China.
+In a 2019 paper, we used extreme event attribution techniques to show that warming to date had only a small influence on the occurrence of extreme air pollution in China's January 2013 "airpocalypse."
+As a follow-up, we showed that internal climate variability plays a significant role in projections of the anticyclonic circulation patterns that govern pollutant accumulation.

 Figure 1 from Callahan and Mankin, Science Advances, 2020.
 The economic effect of extreme temperatures is moderated by the underlying average temperature.